AlexiaChen/awesome-stars/README.md

 - [fuergaosi233/wechat-chatgpt](https://github.com/fuergaosi233/wechat-chatgpt) – Use ChatGPT On Wechat via wechaty
 - [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) – This project is deprecated.
 Check my new project ChatHub:
 - [o1-labs/o1js](https://github.com/o1-labs/o1js) – TypeScript framework for zk-SNARKs and zkApps
 - [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) – Easy and blazing-fast book searcher, create and search your private library.
 Index metadata for over 10 million books in one minute as well as search in 30µs.
+This project does not store and distribute copies of documents, but only provides indexing and searching.
 - [privacy-scaling-explorations/zkp-app-boilerplate](https://github.com/privacy-scaling-explorations/zkp-app-boilerplate) – Build your zkp app with typescript, hardhat, circom, and snarkjs!
 - [threshold-network/token-dashboard](https://github.com/threshold-network/token-dashboard)
 - [cosmos/gravity-bridge](https://github.com/cosmos/gravity-bridge) – A CosmosSDK application for moving assets on and off of EVM based, POW chains